Dewil Valley: Ceramics

-Fossils
+Ancient animal bones and plant remains

-Many fossil remains had been dug up in different sites in Dewil Valley.
-An excavation in the Ille Cave, near the village of New Ibajay, provided the first proof that the tiger (Panthera tigris) once roamed the island of Palawan.
+Many ancient remains were found in different sites in the Dewil Valley.
+An excavation in Ille Cave, near the village of New Ibajay, provided the first proof that the tiger (Panthera tigris) once roamed the island of Palawan.
 A complete basal phalanx of the second digit of the left manus and the distal portion of a sub-terminal phalanx of the second digit of the left manus of a tiger specimen were recovered from the site.
 Also, a distal end and midshaft of a sub-terminal phalanx of another tiger were obtained.
-Additionally, the condition of the tiger subfossils, dated to approximately 12,000 to 9,000 years ago, differed from other fossils in the assemblage, dated to the Upper Paleolithic.
+Additionally, the condition of the tiger bones, dated to approximately 11,000 to 10,000 years ago, differed from other fossils in the assemblage..
 The tiger subfossils showed longitudinal fracture of the cortical bone due to weathering, which suggests that they had post-mortem been exposed to light and air.
 Tiger parts were commonly used as amulets in South and Southeast Asia, so it may be that the tiger parts were imported from elsewhere, as is the case with tiger canine teeth, which were found in Ambangan sites dating to the 10th to 12th centuries in Butuan, Mindanao.
 On the other hand, the proximity of Borneo and Palawan also makes it likely that the tiger had colonized Palawan from Borneo before the Early Holocene.

 From the late Pleistocene until the early Holocene epoch, there was an abundance of deer in the island.
 However, deer became rarer while the number of pigs increased during Mid Holocene based on the records from the Ille and Pasimbahan sites.(Ochoa, et al. 2014) said that "the increased number of pig remains and scarcity of deer in the middle Holocene middens of Pasimbahan also strengthen the observation that there is a clear shift from deer to pig hunting by the middle Holocene".

 Aside from faunal remains, plant fossils were also recovered from the different sites.
 Many plant remains such as seeds, wood fragments and plant tissues were obtained from the Pasimbahan – Magsanib site.
-After the sampling of archaeobotanical remains, results showed that "six out of the eleven plant tissues, seeds and nuts were found to be consistently transformed, either charred or probably mineralized state".(Ochoa, et al. 2014) The recovered seeds of Boehmeria, Platanifolia, and Macaranga were also said to be mineralized.
+After the sampling of archaeobotanical remains, results showed that "six out of the eleven plant tissues, seeds and nuts were found to be consistently transformed, either charred or probably mineralized state"(Ochoa, et al. 2014) The recovered seeds of Boehmeria, Platanifolia, and Macaranga were also said to be mineralized.
 Carbonized remains found include all fragments of Canarium hirsutum and another nut, parenchymatous tissues and wood fragments.
-Archaeobotany evidences from the site also point that the inhabitants practiced arboticulture and the collection of wild nuts.
+Archaeobotany evidences from the site also point that the inhabitants practiced arboriculture and the collection of wild nuts.